Brexit issues and impacts: US commercial real estate

 What are three likely implications for US CRE firms?

 There are several considerations for US CRE firms in the post-Brexit era.
-We briefly examine some of the more significant ones below.
+We briefly examine some of

 1. Critical implication: Uncertainty and slowdown in UK economic activity

 What is the likely impact?